-- Description: Design and construction of a new Westside V Pump Station with a capacity of 5 MGD. - Purpose: A new pump station is necessary to address the projected new population growth in the Westside V Pressure Plane.
-This project was recommended in the 2017 Water Master Plan Update. - Allocation: This project is allocated 47% to growth in the study period.
-Allocation was determined using the projected growth in demand (2023-2031) in the Westside V Pressure Plane, multiplied by the proportion of the capacity in the Westside V Pressure Plane that will be provided by the expansion.
+Description: Design and construction of a new Westside V Pump Station with a capacity of 5 the Westside V Pressure Plane.
+This project was recommended in the 2017 Water using the projected growth in demand (2023-2031) in the Westside V Pressure Plane, multiplied by the proportion of the capacity in the Westside V Pressure Plane that will be provided by the expansion.
 The resulting demand was then divided by the capacity added by the pump station (5 MGD).